Your browser is unsupported

 The college does NOT provide a tuition waiver.
 Consequently, you may wish to apply for financial assistance to help cover the cost of your education.
 Consideration for federal and/or state aid programs require applicants to complete the FAFSA.
 For eligibility and further information visit the UIC Office of Student Financial Aid.

 International students need to provide evidence of funding to the UIC Office of International Services during their application process.
-The applicant can find more information here on acceptable proof of financial support:

 International Student Funding & Documentation Requirements